What is hazardous?

 More common hazardous products

-$5 for up to 35 gallons of hazardous waste.
-Additional charges for containers larger than 10 gallons.
+Households can bring up to 35 gallons of hazardous waste, but may be charged for container sizes larger than 10 gallons.
 The 35-gallon limit is based on container size, not the quantity of material in the containers.

 In order to accommodate as many customers as possible and to ensure operations are safe, Metro may have to reject loads containing more than 35 gallons.
 If you have a large load of material, please call ahead to discuss your options before loading your materials.